About GDP · Est. 1991 · Mombasa, Kenya

 Jocelyne Wright-McLemore

-International Logistics & Project Coordinator
+International Logistics & Project Co-coordinator, Board Member

 10+ years of service

-Stories of hope
+Stories of Hope

+Our work, measured in transformed lives.
 From Mercy in Mathare to the young mother at St. Rita — every program exists because of a real person with a real name.
-Read their stories.

 A borehole that changed everything for one Kenyan village